elitaldev/bergamot-caffe/README copy.md

 	- Set up template file features with views.py and urls.py
   - about.html (Description about bergamot cafe)
   - order-confirmation (to submit your order)
-  - (to allow user to edit his post)
   - naviation.html (to allow user to get access to other pages )
   - Install Allauth for sign in, sign up and sign out templates with-  pip3 install django-allauth
-  - Install crispy-forms to add styles to Django account templates with-  pip3 install crispy-bootstrap5
+  - Install crispy-forms to add styles to Django account templates with-  pip3 install crispy-bootstrap4
-  - Final Deployment steps

 -----